-Up to 31 March 2019, trade receivables were recognised initially at fair value.
+Up to 31 March 2021, trade receivables were recognised initially at the transaction price.
 They were subsequently measured at amortised cost using the effective interest method, less provision for impairment.
-A provision for impairment of trade receivables was established when there was objective evidence that the company would not be able to collect all amounts due according to the original terms of the receivables.
+A provision for impairment of trade receivables was established when there was objective evidence that the company would not be able to collect all amounts due according to the original terms of the receivables